Admittedly, when thinking about marketing strategy for startups, SEO is usually not the first thing that comes to mind for many different reasons.

 With the very competitive world of digital marketing nowadays, online marketing can be extremely expensive.
 SEO, however, can be very affordable.When done right, you can even implement SEO for totally free.

 Most startups are struggling with the issue of the limited budget, even more, limited marketing budget.
-Investing on SEO can be a solution so we can direct that valuable monetary resources elsewhere.
+Investing in a startup SEO agency can be a solution so we can direct that valuable monetary resources elsewhere.

 2. SEO is About Content, and Content is About Establishing Trust